akka/akka/akka-docs/rst/scala/persistence.rst

 the ``persist`` call and the execution(s) of the associated event handler.
 This also holds for multiple ``persist`` calls in context of a single command.

+If persistence of an event fails, the persistent actor will be stopped by throwing :class:`ActorKilledException`.
+This can be customized by handling ``PersistenceFailure`` message in ``receiveCommand`` and/or defining ``supervisorStrategy`` in parent actor.

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Scala <http://www.typesafe.com/activator/template/akka-sample-persistence-scala>`_.
 It contains instructions on how to run the ``PersistentActorExample``.